 National and Departmental Highways: The White Panels

-On the other hand, white signs point the way to national or departmental roads.
-These routes invite you to immerse yourself in a more leisurely and contemplative journey, ideal for those looking to explore the landscapes, towns and cities in more detail.
+These routes invite you to take a slower, more contemplative journey—perfect for those looking to explore landscapes, villages, and towns in greater detail.

 Each type of signage prepares you for the driving experience ahead, whether it’s an efficient highway trip or a scenic adventure on less traveled, slower roads.